How to Keep Joomla Secure

 Installation is simple and works the same as every other plugin.
 Go to the Extension Manager (Extensions > Manage) and select the tab ‘Upload Package File’.
 Select the zip archive and click Upload & Install.
 After the installation, the extension can be found under Components > Admin Tools.
 You then have to provide your Download key and a password.
 This password is an additional security layer.
 If somebody gets access to the backend of your website, they still can’t make changes to the plugin settings.

 This is the core security feature of Akeeba Admin Tools.
 It blocks malicious input and prevents Brute Force Attacks on the backend.
 Here is how to configure it:

-If your office has a fixed IP address you can lock out everybody else from the Joomla backend.
+If your office has a fixed IP address, you can lock out everybody else from the Joomla backend.
 But remember that you can only gain access to your website from your office.
-To enable this feature add your IP to the Whitelist (Web Application Firewall > Administrator IP Whitelist).
+To enable this feature, add your IP to the Whitelist (Web Application Firewall > Administrator IP Whitelist).
 Go to Web Application Firewall > Configure WAF.
 You will find nine tabs where you can change settings.
-These are not all settings but those considered most important.
-Allow administrator access only to IPs in Whitelist If you put your IP into the whitelist, set this to yes to lock out other IPs.
+These are not the all settings, but those considered most important.
+Allow administrator access only to IPs in Whitelist.
+If you put your IP into the whitelist, set this to yes to lock out other IPs.

 Administrator secret URL parameter

 This option changes the default link to the backend.
 You can specify a secret parameter x.
 Then you need to go to domain.com/administrator to log in.

 This also changes the address to log in.
 Change it from the default /administrator to something custom.
 This might not be working on your server and Akeeba doesn’t provide support for it.
 Use with caution.